dictoon/mayaseed/docs/src/01_About_Mayaseed.md

 How it's made
 -------------

 Mayaseed is written mainly in Python with a little bit of MEL so it is cross platform and easy to modify.
 You can find more about the structure of the plugin in the **Plugin structure** section.
-New releases will be announced on the appleseed website here:
+New releases are announced on the appleseed website here:

 http://appleseedhq.net/blog/jon